samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

   |----------- |------------- |--------------- |----------- |------------- |---------------
   |713f4298132943df957e87c1d0e43d7a |dt71c282d4fad94a69b22fa6d1e449fbbb  |My Smart Light | 1 | LATEST |

-Use the device type ID (`dtid`) listed above to query what Actions the smart light supports.
+Use the device type ID (`dtid`) listed above to query the Actions that the smart light supports.
 The following is the example of the command and the corresponding output:

     $ ga dt71c282d4fad94a69b22fa6d1e449fbbb
     setIntensity(Integer intensity)